reppinR1/team-presentation/README.md

 # TeamPresentation

-Run _ng s_, and enjoy! 😉
+Run _npm i_ and _ng s_ , and enjoy! 😉

 # Unit Tests

-Went with Jest and Spectator libs for unit testing.
-Setup the _ng test_ to fire up the jest test runner.
+Went with Jest and Spectator for unit testing
+_ng test_ will run the jest test runner

 # Accessibility

-Made the font color a little darker than the design showed.
+Made the font color a little darker than the ones on the design.
 The colors didn't have enough contrast against the light background.

+Made some adjustments to the design for the app to look better on mobile.